NFontrodona/Lazyparser/doc/source/lazyparser.rst

 _________________________

-Lazyparser can interpret the type of parameter given in function signature.
-If the type of a parameter is given both in the docstring and in the signature of the parsed function, **the type given in the signature will be used.**
+Lazyparser can interpret the type of parameters given in function signature.
+If the type of a parameter is given both in the docstring and in the signature, **the type given in the signature will be used.**

 Example with the multiply function: